angusmillar/Deprecated-Pyro/README.md

 See the production Pyro Server instance running here: https://pyrohealth.net/

 **This server implements the following elements**
+* Or do a get metadata of the Pyrohealth.net server: GET https://stu3.test.pyrohealth.net/fhir/metadata*

 * All Resources Types
 * All Resources search parameters (except for composite parameters)